With time, Chat GPT might actually become a Google killer, unless some other assassin emerges, considering many companies are working on similar tech.

 The dialogue format makes it possible for ChatGPT to answer followup questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests

-Drifting from other chatbots, ChatGPT is stateful, remembers previous prompts given to it in the same conversation, which The New York Times is suggesting will lead it to be used as personalized therapist.
+Drifting from other chatbots, ChatGPT is stateful, remembers previous prompts given to it in the same conversation, which The New York Times is suggesting will lead it to be used as a personalized therapist.
 Chat GPT also filters queries through a moderation API to prevent offensive outputs and dismiss potentially racist or sexist prompts.

 That doesn’t mean it’s all flawless.